-- 1. This ESMP
+1. This ESMP

-- 2. Environmental and Social Best practice to be applied by contractors with general requirements for site specific plans such as for construction management, traffic management, emergency response

-- 3. Occupational Safety and Health Plan
+- 2. Environmental and Social Best practice to be applied by contractors with general requirements for site specific plans such as for construction management, traffic management, emergency response - 3.
+Occupational Safety and Health Plan

-6.2 Construction Phase Environmental Management Activities and Responsibilities
+7.2 Construction Phase Environmental and Social Management Activities and Responsibilities

-For environmental management and monitoring, the construction phase is considered to extend from the prebidding activities to completion of the construction works.
+For environmental and social management and monitoring, the construction phase is considered to extend from the pre-bidding activities to completion of the construction works.

-Environmental management during the construction phase will cover three principal aspects:
+Environmental and social management during the construction phase will cover three principal aspects:

-- Final review of environmental aspects of designs and bid documents to ensure that they form a sound and comprehensive basis for addressing construction and operational environmental impacts. - Ensuring that contractors are properly briefed in relation to the importance of environmental protection during construction. - Managing environmental aspects of construction implementation in such a way that adverse impacts associated with the construction process are satisfactorily mitigated and reduced to an acceptable level.
+- Final review of environmental and social aspects of designs and bid documents to ensure that they form a sound and comprehensive basis for addressing construction and operational environmental impacts; - Ensuring that contractors are properly briefed in relation to the importance of environmental and social protection during construction; and - Managing environmental and social aspects of construction implementation in such a way that adverse impacts associated with the construction process are satisfactorily mitigated and reduced to an acceptable level.